NIH Doubles Anti-venom Stock To Tackle Snakebite Envenomation During Monsoon Season - UrduPoint

 NIH Doubles Anti-venom Stock To Tackle Snakebite Envenomation During Monsoon Season

-In a video advisory issued by NIH for the awareness of the public about the treatment of snakebite, NIH warns that in flood-hit areas and those receiving much rain there are risks of an increase in incidents of snake bites.
+In a video advisory issued by NIH for the awareness of the public about the treatment of snakebites, NIH warns that in flood-hit areas and those receiving much rains there are risks of an increase in incidents of snake bites.

 "Snakebite is a significant, but often neglected health issue affecting millions of people in developing countries," adds the video message.